BALAJI2627/Amazon-product-dashboard/README.md

 ## 🚀 **How to Run the Project**

 1. Clone or download this repository.
 2. Open the `.pbix` file in [Power BI Desktop](https://powerbi.microsoft.com/desktop).
+3. The report uses two sheets for data:
+   - **Amazon Sale Report - YT**
+   - **amazon-fashion - YT**
-3. If prompted, re-map the data source to the `Data/amazon_sales_data.csv` file.
+4. If prompted, re-map the data source to the local CSV files in the `Data/` folder.
-4. Interact with slicers and visuals to explore insights.
+5. Interact with slicers and visuals to explore insights.

 ---

 ## 📚 **Additional Notes**

-- Demonstrates Power BI dashboarding, DAX, data modeling, and interactive reporting skills.
+- This project demonstrates skills in Power BI dashboarding, DAX, data modeling, and storytelling.
-- Ideal for eCommerce analytics, product performance analysis, and business intelligence case studies.
+- Useful for eCommerce analytics, product sales performance, and business intelligence case studies.

 ---

-## 📄 License
+## 📄 **License**

-This project is available under the [MIT License](./LICENSE).
+This project is open-source and available under the [MIT License](./LICENSE).

+---